 Because your clients are expected to pay their invoices, there’s no debt for you or your staffing firm to pay off.

-Fund Payroll and Other Staffing Company Expenses with Viva
+Cover Payroll Expenses and Other Staffing Company Expenses with Viva